 Our down promise

 Fully traceable down has been the reality at Fjällräven since 2014.
-With our Down Promise you can rest assured that when you purchase a down product from us no birds were harmed, we know exactly where the down comes from and that it’s of the highest quality.
+With our Down Promise you can rest assured that when you purchase a down product from us, it lives up to our strict animal welfare criteria which amongst other things means no live plucking; that we know exactly where the down comes from and that it is of the highest quality.
 You can find out more here.